Abdominoplasty And Tummy Tuck Surgery Explained

 Days 3 To 7

-Early recovery with limited activity, compression garment use, and follow up visits to check incisions, swelling, and any drains.
-Walking is typically encouraged in a safe, gradual way to support circulation.
+Early recovery usually includes limited activity, compression garment use and follow-up visits to check incisions, swelling and any drains.
+Gentle walking is often encouraged in a safe, gradual way to support circulation.

 Days 8 To 14

-Further follow up, possible drain removal when used, and discussion of return travel.
-Many teams prefer international patients to remain in destination for at least one to two weeks, but clearance to fly depends on your healing progress and clot risk profile.
+Further follow-up may include drain removal when used and discussion of return travel.
+Many teams prefer international patients to remain in the destination for at least one to two weeks, but clearance to fly depends on healing progress and clot risk profile.

 First Two Weeks

-Swelling, bruising, and tightness are common.
+Swelling, bruising and tightness are common.
 Many people walk slightly bent at first and gradually improve posture as comfort allows.
-Drains may be used for several days to one to two weeks depending on the case.
+Drains may be used for several days to one or two weeks depending on the case.

 Weeks 2 To 6

-Many patients return to desk work within about two to four weeks, depending on comfort and job demands.
+Some patients return to desk work within about two to four weeks, depending on comfort and job demands.
 Compression garments may be recommended for several weeks.
-Strenuous activity and heavy lifting are typically restricted until your surgeon clears you.
+Strenuous activity and heavy lifting are usually restricted until the surgeon confirms it is safe.

 Months 2 To 6

-Swelling continues to settle and scar maturation progresses.
-Final contour can take several months to become clearer, and scar appearance changes gradually over a longer period.
-Your team can advise on scar care options that are appropriate for your skin and incision pattern.
+Swelling continues to settle and scars gradually mature.
+Final contour can take several months to become clearer, and scar appearance changes over a longer period.
+Your team can advise on scar care options that fit your skin and incision pattern.

-Aftercare focuses on supporting healing, reducing complication risk, and ensuring you have a clear plan once you return home.
+Aftercare focuses on supporting healing, reducing complication risk and making sure you have a clear plan after returning home.

-- Incision care: follow your surgeon’s instructions for dressing changes, showering, and monitoring for concerning changes
+- Incision care: follow your surgeon’s instructions for dressing changes, showering and watching for concerning changes

 - Compression: wear the recommended garment as directed to support swelling control and comfort